stefaanv/fullstack-starter/readme.md

 are added and pre-configured in such a way that they will not get in the way and are easy to remove.

+The combination of selected technologie is "seasoned" because it evolved after years of programming fullstack applications.

 I intend to further extend this repository and to keep in step with the underlaying technologies, so come back later for more.